softlayer/githubio_source/content/reference/services/SoftLayer_Product_Item_Price/_index.md

 <div class="method-row">

 #### [getPriceType](/reference/services/SoftLayer_Product_Item_Price/getPriceType)
-Retrieve the type keyname of this price which can be STANDARD or TIERED.
+Retrieve the type keyname of this price which can be STANDARD, TIERED, or TERM.
 </div>

 <div class="method-row">